Since 2018, our cooperative has earned more than $10 Million for sustainability on our member farms.

 The award recognizes innovative projects and collaborative partnerships that have outstanding economic, environmental, and social benefits, and that serve as a replicable model to inform and inspire others in advancing dairy sustainability leadership.

 The awarding of this honor is a testament to Maryland & Virginia’s commitment to the Net Zero Initiative that the dairy industry has adopted.

 In 2020, we joined with cooperatives from across the country to begin working towards carbon neutral status for the entire dairy industry by 2050.

-Through the Innovation Center for U.S. Dairy, cooperatives will work with industry partners, customers and consumers to help reach these goals.
-The three focus areas of the Net Zero Initiative (NZI) are:
+Through the Innovation Center for U.S. Dairy, cooperatives will work with industry partners, customers and consumers to help reach these new industry-wide 2050 environmental goals:

 - Become carbon neutral or better by 2050